 In case you arrive a day early in Manali, explore the bustling town teeming with travellers, try food at Tibetan Gali or even go up to Naggar which retains the charm of old Manali.
 While you’re there, you could even treat yourself with some live music at Cafe 1947.

 Your first day of trekking (Day 2) will cover 7.14 kms in 6 hours.
 The trek starts from Jobra through a mixed forest of pine, bright green maple trees and luminescent silver birches which opens to grasslands of Chikha.
 This forest walk, which will take you about half an hour, is the only forest you’ll encounter on the entire trek!
 It is a valley walk from here.
 Jwara, your campsite of the day, lies at the intersection of two valleys.
 This vast grassland is often filled with wildflowers after the rains wash them out.

 Day 3’s short trek to Balu Ka Gera is an acclimatization trek to prepare for the long day of Hampta Pass next day.
 You’ll cover about 5 kms.
 Out of Jwara, the valley gets narrower, the rock faces and tumbling Rani Nallah are your companions.
 Once you have climbed 1000 ft out of Jwara, you’ll see the true Hampta Pass from a distance.
 After a while, the Rani Nallah quietens and fans out into a ford that is your next campsite, Balu Ka Gera.
-From your campsite, you’ll see the Bandarpunch peak on one side and on the other side – a series of ledges going up to Hampta Pass and you’ll know the adventure you are in for next day!
+From your campsite, you’ll see a series of ledges going up to Hampta Pass and you’ll know the adventure you are in for next day!